Why it’s totally OK to eat the foods you love

 At WeightWatchers, we strongly believe that no food is inherently “bad”—and that it’s possible to make a healthy plan to enjoy any item or dish you like.
 While it’s perfectly OK to steer clear of ice cream if that’s easiest for you at the moment, it’s also possible to spoon into a frozen dessert without blowing up your wellness goals.
 File that fact away!

 Read below for more on what goes into a healthy strategy for including favorite treats in your life, so you can eat what you love and feel good about your choices.

 Eating what you love: 3 parts of a healthy plan

-Designating a date and time to eat your favorite food can be helpful for shoring up a sense of personal power, says Jaclyn London, MS, RD, CDN, WW’s head of nutrition and wellness.
+Designating a date and time to eat your favorite food can be helpful for shoring up a sense of personal power, says Jaclyn London, MS, RD, CDN.
 Opt for a date that doesn’t feel too far away, and try to choose a time when you won’t be distracted or feeling overly hungry—two factors that can contribute to overeating.
 For example, if you’ve been wanting cheesy nachos and guac lately, you might try planning something like an early-Friday-night fiesta as a fun way to mark the end of a busy week.
 Choosing when to eat a food supports healthy moderation, London explains.
 With a purposeful plan in place, you’ll be less likely to reach for Friday's chips on Wednesday or Thursday.